civicrm/civicrm-upgrade-test/README.md

 This is not strictly required.
 If you want to create private test-cases, you can store them anywhere and follow your own naming convention.

+### Standalone Test Cases

+The standard test snapshots do not work on Standalone, as they do not contain the required DB state for a Standalone system.

+As such, a separate library of Standalone specific snapshots has been created in "databases_standalone" directory.
+This will be used automatically by civicrm-upgrade-test when running against a Standalone build.